 If you have the basics down, using a Russian keyboard makes a whole lot of sense.

-Learning a foreign language – and this also applies to German courses, Russian courses in NYC, Spanish classes, or learning French as a foreign language – means training regularly in order to progress.
+Learning a foreign language – and this also applies to German courses, a Russian language course London, Spanish classes, or learning French as a foreign language – means training regularly in order to progress.

 Here are some tips from some of the lead TED translators on how to progress more quickly when learning a foreign language: